-Supreme Court warns Patanjali of Rs 1 crore penalty for each false advertisement
+Supreme Court warns Ramdev’s Patanjali of Rs 1 crore fine for each false claim in its advertisements

 In May 2021, in a video widely shared on social media, Ramdev was heard saying at an event: “Lakhs of people have died because of allopathic medicines, far more than those who died because they did not get treatment or oxygen.”

-Later, he issued an apology once former Union Health Minister Harsh Vardhan asked him to withdraw his comments.
+He issued an apology once former Union Health Minister Harsh Vardhan asked him to withdraw his comments.

 In another video from May 2021, Ramdev claimed that 1,000 doctors had died even after getting two doses of the Covid-19 vaccine.